16 DAYS ●

 Leave Cusco and head across the Peruvian altiplano, passing Andean peaks and crossing La Raya Pass, 4,335 metres above sea level, to reach the town of Puno on Lake Titicaca.
 Stops en route will include the towns of Andahuaylillas and Pucara and the ruins of Racchi.
 On arrival, transfer to your hotel.

-Transfer from Huatajata to Bolivia’s capital La Paz.
-On arrival you will embark on a city tour that will include the spectacular formations of the Moon Valley, the mystical Witch Doctor’s Market, San Francisco Church, Killi Killi lookout point and the Presidential Palace.
-This evening watch a ‘pe?a’ show where you can enjoy dances and music from all over Bolivia.
+Transfer from Huatajata to Bolivia's city of La Paz.
+On arrival, embark on a cable car over El Alto and La Paz and witness the beautiful views over both cities.
+After, you will embark on a city tour that will include the spectacular formations of the Moon Valley, the mystical Witch Doctor's Market, San Francisco Church, Killi Killi lookout point and the Presidential Palace.
+This evening watch a show where you can enjoy dances and music from all over Bolivia.

 Return flight to the UK, arriving the same or following day.